-One of the more interesting and unique surgeries we perform is the removal of a bladder stone (called a cystotomy) from California Desert Tortoises, and various other tortoise species like African spurred tortoises (sulfates) and leopard tortoises.
+One of the more interesting and unique surgeries we perform is the removal of a bladder stone (called a cystotomy) from California Desert Tortoises (CDT’s), along with various other tortoise species like African spurred tortoises (Sulcatas) and leopard tortoises.
 It is usually a problem in captive tortoises, but it has been diagnosed in wildl tortoises on occasion.
 The stones tend to be smaller in wild tortoises.

 Some of these stones grow to tremendous size, and it is a wonder that these animals can survive with such a problem.
 Other animal species get bladder stones, but none of them are anywhere near as large as tortoise bladder stones.

 We have been doing surgery to remove bladder stones in tortoises since 1989.
 This page will give you a detailed description of this surgery, with high quality videos and photos, so you can see how we diagnose and treat this problem.
 It is one of the more interesting surgeries we perform.

 Don’t miss the video of the beating heart at the end of this page.